Meet YOLO26: next-gen vision AI.

 ) -> str

-Convert an ONNX model to an INT8 Qualcomm QNN context binary using the ONNX Runtime QNN Execution Provider.
+Convert an ONNX model to a Qualcomm QNN context binary using the ONNX Runtime QNN Execution Provider.

 The conversion runs entirely on the host with no Qualcomm account or cloud upload.
-The model is INT8-quantized with ONNX Runtime's QNN QDQ flow (the Hexagon NPU is an int8 accelerator), then the onnxruntime-qnn plugin Execution Provider — which bundles the Qualcomm AI Runtime (QAIRT) libraries and is registered at runtime — compiles the quantized graph into a QNN context binary embedded in <stem>_qnn.onnx.
+The model is quantized with ONNX Runtime's QNN QDQ flow to 16-bit activations and 8-bit weights (the recommended accuracy/performance balance for the Hexagon NPU), then the onnxruntime-qnn Execution Provider — which bundles the Qualcomm AI Runtime (QAIRT) libraries — compiles the quantized graph into a QNN context binary embedded in <stem>_qnn.onnx.
 No inference is run.

 Args